Weekly Sacred Circles

 Author Joan Wynne tells the story of her love hate relationship with the south in this book of essays that awakens the past as a path to healing.
 Her ambivalence, she explains, began when she was 8 years old: she saw a magazine photo of men and women swinging chains threateningly at young black children, trying to integrate a school.
 From that moment on, Wynne wrestled with the good, the bad, and the ugly of the southern experience.
 She challenges us to confront the country’s past and present institutional tyranny, so we can ultimately come home to our nation’s founding ideals.
 Join us as Wynne examines power and privilege, and wonders, ”are we serious about sacrificing privilege so equity might finally begin to bloom in America?”

-Facilitated by Joan Wynne, author, educator, Florida International Community retired professor and winner of the Martin Luther King Jr. Peace Award.
+Joan Wynne, author, educator, Florida International Community retired professor and winner of the Martin Luther King Jr. Peace Award.
+Dr. Wynne is the author of Reckoning with Our Roots: Unearthing Injustice to Find Our Way Home.

 Sunday Sacred Circle